usnistgov/cdf-test-method/test_data/synthetic/prim-02/README.md

   - Ranked choice voting: No

-**This election was designed to functionally test the handling of multiple ballot styles, support for** Primary presidential delegation nominations**, support for complex voting variations, and audio support for multiple languages.
+This election was designed to functionally test the handling of multiple ballot styles, support for Primary presidential delegation nominations, support for complex voting variations, and audio support for multiple languages.
 The election will be an open primary election with one machine running for each precinct.
 Voting options for Over-voting, Under-voting and write-in voting will be exercised.
 Ballot